 Wild Molly species can be found all over the world.
 Their environment can vary in salinity levels and often has a high pH, but there are those found in soft water with no salinity too.
 Captive care usually isn’t too difficult, but they do demand a very clean environment with frequent water changes and good filtration.
-Mollies require a high quality diet that includes a higher level of vegetation (seaweed/algae, vegetables, etc.) than other omnivorous fish, along with meat protein from krill, rotifers, insects, larvae, fish, chopped earthworms, etc. Ours are fed Bottom Bites, frozen and freeze-dried fish food, and seaweed flakes.
+Mollies require a high quality diet that includes a higher level of vegetation (seaweed/algae, vegetables, etc.) than other omnivorous fish, along with meat protein from krill, rotifers, insects, larvae, fish, chopped earthworms, etc. Ours are fed homemade, frozen and freeze-dried fish food, along with seaweed flakes.

 Below are a few of the wild-type Mollies (natural species) we’ve kept in our aquariums, including Poecilia kykesis, Poecilia velifera, Poecilia latipinna, Poecilia orri, and various Poecilia sphenops species.
-To find these fish (and other rare Livebearers) we encourage you to join the American Livebearer Association and attend their conventions (the next convention is April 25th – 28th).

 Have you ever kept wild-type fish in your aquarium?
 Please share your experience with us in the comments below.